Cuore amaro

-"Cuore amaro" ("Bitter Heart") is a song by Italian singer Gaia.
+"Cuore amaro" ("Bitter Heart") is a song co-written and recorded by Italian singer Gaia.
 It was released on 4 March 2021 through Sony Music Italy, as the lead single from her second studio album Alma.

-It was released by Sony Music on 4 March 2021.
-The song was Gaia's entry for the Sanremo Music Festival 2021, the 71st edition of Italy's musical festival which doubles also as a selection of the act for Eurovision Song Contest, where it placed 19th in the grand final.
+The song served as Gaia's entry for the Sanremo Music Festival 2021, the 71st edition of Italy's musical festival which doubles also as a selection of the act for Eurovision Song Contest, where it placed 19th in the grand final.
 "Cuore amaro" peaked at number 17 on the Italian FIMI Singles Chart and was certified gold in Italy.

 Background and composition

 "Cuore amaro" was written by Gaia, Jacopo Ettorre, Machweo and Orang3 and produced by Machweo and Simon Says.

 The song deals with the singer's love for herself, as described by the artist herself: "For the first time I'm not singing about love, but a song about myself, about my story.
 The "bitter heart" is mine, it tells a little about my stubbornness in not giving up, in a sincere way.
 It is also a song that in terms of arrangement, mood and production tells my story and takes you a little bit to South America but in a fresh way, in today's way... in my way of making music".